hwuerz/moodle-local_changeloglib/README.md

 This plugin provides helper methods to handle the backup process of files which are required for a changelog generation.
 This plugin will analyse the files and detect changes.
+Currently all file types are supported for backup and PDF documents can be used for difference detection.

-Without any other plugins, this will not do anything.
+Without any other plugins this will not do anything.

 License
 -------